Five common small writing mistakes that destroy an article

 1. Singular or plural forms of object and subject

-In writing, we need to correctly select correct forms for subject and object in a sentence.
+In writing, we need to correctly select the correct forms for the subject and object in a sentence.
 The form for subject and object can be either singular, plural or none of them (as an independent word).

-Defining a subject or object as singular/plural or independent word has a significant difference in an article.
+Defining a subject or object as a singular/plural or independent word has a significant difference in an article.

 Example: